 Many parents worry that if their child is the oldest in the classroom then he will not be challenged academically.
 In multiage classrooms, teachers engage older children to “give” lessons to younger children.
 Younger children are encouraged to observe the older child’s more advanced work, while older children benefit from the ability to teach the younger children.

 Older children model more sophisticated, complex problem-solving and critical thinking.
 So, younger children are able to develop skills without the guidance of an adult teacher.
 In other words, if it weren’t for the older child, the younger child would most likely have to seek, or rely on, the adult.
 So, the younger child develops independence and feels secure about his capabilities.

 Consistent Teacher, Consistent Classroom

-The child and her teacher are able to truly get to know and to trust one another over the years.
+The child and her teacher are able to truly get to know and trust one another over the years.
 The child becomes intimately familiar with the environment.
-He begins to understand himself as a learner and as a person of the world.
-The classroom community is strong and family-like in how the children and teachers supporting and caring for one another.
+He begins to understand himself as a learner and as a person in the world.
+The classroom community is strong and family-like in how the children and teachers support and care for one another.

 Child Led, Customized to Development

 Younger children learn from observing and older children won’t feel “held back” or ‘behind” in a multi-age classroom.
 The “four-year-old” who doesn’t recognize letters yet is not labeled as “behind” in a multi-age classroom.
 The develops at her own pace.
 There is a range of typical development.